There may be a linguistic scandal at the core of Christianity.

 Mary in Hebrew is Miriam.
 In Aramaic, Maryam.
 In Greek, Maryam can become either Mariam or the shortened Maria (the Gospels use both, sometimes to describe the same person, Maria/m Magdalene).
 To the Roman and Greek speaking world, Jesus' mother was Maria.
 Just like modern Spanish.

 Hence perhaps also some of the reverence given to Maria/Marya.
+It could make for an interesting feminist interpretation.

 All this is fascinating, but to my mind not of much importance.
 What makes scriptures significant is the reverence in which the living hold them.
 What makes written narratives significant is the power they have to reveal, to enlighten, their readers.
 I don't care about how a narrative evolved, I care about what truth about life is expressed in the story.